March 13, 2026

 Patient reviews are a goldmine of information.
 They offer a real-world look into what it’s like to work with a particular doctor.
 While a single negative review isn't necessarily a deal-breaker, look for consistent themes.
 Do patients feel heard?
 Do they mention improvements in their health?
 Check for reviews on Google, Healthgrades, and even the clinic’s own website.
 Testimonials can give you a sense of the practitioner’s communication style, the office environment, and the overall patient experience.
 This step helps you understand if others with similar health goals have found success and support with this doctor.

-Understand Their Treatment Philosophy
+Ask About Their Treatment Philosophy

 Every functional medicine doctor has a unique approach.
 Some may focus heavily on nutrition and gut health, while others might integrate physical medicine or advanced lab testing.
 It’s crucial to find a practitioner whose philosophy resonates with you.
 Read through their website and blog to get a feel for their perspective.
 Do they emphasize a collaborative, patient-centered approach?
 At Ascend, our philosophy is built on three pillars of healing: Physical, Functional, and Regenerative Medicine.
 Understanding a doctor's core philosophy helps ensure you’re on the same page and working toward the same goals from day one.